Most Dust Collection Systems Are Sized to Sell Filters.

 Typical Airflow Requirements by Machine or Process

 Every pickup point has its own CFM requirement.
-Here are common starting numbers with actual values depend on hood design, duct run, and operating conditions:
+Here are common starting numbers — actual values depend on hood design, duct run, and operating conditions:

 | Machine / Process | Typical CFM Required | Transport Velocity | Collector Type |